vlaaad/vlaaad.github.io/reveal-pro-privacy.md

 You may request to remove your information by writing to [reveal@vlaaad.dev](mailto:reveal@vlaaad.dev).
 I may retain this information if it is required to comply with legal obligations.

-You may also request a copy of information I have about you by writing to [reveal@vlaaad.dev](mailto:reveal@vlaaad.dev).
+You may also request a copy of the information I have about you by writing to [reveal@vlaaad.dev](mailto:reveal@vlaaad.dev).

 # Contact me